 Statement of Financial Affairs

-If you are thinking about filing bankruptcy and your spouse does not want (or need) to file with you, don’t let that stop you.
-While you do have to include your spouse’s income to calculate your household income, your bankruptcy should have no effect on your spouse if they are not filing with.
+If you're thinking about filing bankruptcy and your spouse does not want (or need) to file with you, don’t let that stop you.
+While you do have to include your spouse’s income to calculate your household income, your bankruptcy should have no effect on your spouse if they are not filing with you.

 Can Upsolve help?